-Without loss of generality, R_1 contains the maximum identifier.
-Hence, each node in R_2 must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
+Without loss of generality, $R_1$ contains the maximum identifier.
+Hence, each node in $R_2$ must learn the identity of the maximum identifier, thus at least n/2 additional messages must be received.
 The only problem is that we cannot connect the two sub-rings with both edges since the new ring needs to remain open.
 Thus, only messages over one of the edges can be received.
-We "play god" and look into the future: we check what happens when we close only one of these connecting edges.
-With the argument that n/2 new messages must be received, we know that there is at least one edge that will produce at least n/4 more messages when being scheduled.
-This need not to be sent over the closed link, but because they are caused by a message over this link, they cannot involve any message along the other open link in distance n/2.
-We schedule this edge and the resulting n/4 messages, and leave the other open.
+We look into the future: we check what happens when we close only one of these connecting edges.